Tipcat-98/redditpostsgw2tipcat/README.md

 For one we can take Shield as a viable off-hand weapon which is a first, but we can also take Power Block over Vicious Expressions in Domination which yields a nice damage increase resulting in a more active gameplay loop where you have to make sure you interrupt your target for damage. <br>
 It also opens up use for potential use of Mantra of Distraction as a DPS tool.

-Condition Troubadour didn't see much play as a lot of interactions weren't working properly, and surprise, they still aren't working all too well.
+Condition Troubadour didn't see much play as a lot of interactions weren't working properly, and surprise, they still aren't working all too well. <br>
 These include Call and Response not triggering Shatter effects like Maim the Disillusioned, Cry of Pain or even Mayhem. <br>
 More detail will be spent talking about Call and Response later in this post. <br>
 We did see dedicated players managing to push condition and condition quickness Troubadour to 37k and 33k, respectively. <br>
 Which makes it look not completely devoid of hope as a build.

-Heal Troubadour while providing more raw heal output and barrier, is still found to be lacking a lot of utility compared to its older sibling in Heal Chronomancer.
+Heal Troubadour while providing more raw heal output and barrier, is still found to be lacking a lot of utility compared to its older sibling in Heal Chronomancer. <br>
 This has been remedied a little bit by giving Tale of the Honorable Rogue Aegis instead of Stability. <br>
 Distortion share is not as big of a balance shakeup anymore in today's Guild Wars 2 as other forms of utility and tools have been power crept in its absence, which means it doesn't really have too much of an unique advantage over Heal Chronomancer. <br>
 Taking Tale of the August Queen also means sacrificing a lot of CC output due to dropping Signet of Humility. <br>
 But we will also go into Heal Chronomancer a tiny bit and what could be done in this post. <br>

 In the release we saw a fair amount of nerfs to our damage output but also changes that made the rotation easier to execute, unforatunely I think the nerfs were a bit overzealous and the gameplay changes a bit lacking since we still struggle a fair bit. <br>

 But okay, what actually changed?